VVV-526/SongBrowser/README.md

 yarn dev
 ```

-We are using bootstrap UI toolkit and self-defined styles.
+We are using bootstrap UI toolkit, MUI toolkit and self-defined styles.

 Open [http://localhost:3000](http://localhost:3000) to see the result.